 Permitting and Bonding - Before a mining company can break ground, it must go through permitting and bonding processes.
 Permits ensure that federal, state and local laws and regulations are followed (see p.
 23 for a list).
-Financial bonds are secured to ensure that surface-mined land will be returned to an agreed-upon use at the completion of the mining process.
+Financial bonds are secured to ensure that surface-mined land will be returned to an agreedupon use at the completion of the mining process.

-3 Mining - Whether coal or hardrock, mining operations themselves are usually one of two types - surface (also called "open pit") or underground (also called "deep").
+Mining - Whether coal or hardrock, mining operations themselves are usually one of two types - surface (also called "open pit") or underground (also called "deep").
 Operations begin only after hundreds of drill holes, metallurgical tests and environmental studies have confirmed that a new deposit can be mined safely and profitably and with minimal long-term environmental impact.
 Mining engineers design mine plans and processing plants.
 Drillers and blasters shatter the ore-bearing rock so it can be removed with giant shovels and trucks.
+Mine geologists and survey teams using GPS continuThe state with the most coal production is Wyoming, which mined 304 million tons.
+Nevada is the state that produces the most minerals overall, with production valued at \$7.9 billion in 2018.

-Mine geologists and survey teams using GPS continuously monitor mining progress.
+ously monitor mining progress.
 Environmental scientists and technicians make sure the environment is protected.
 The logistics of running a mining operation are supported by dozens of administrative personnel.

-Processing - In both coal and minerals mining, the extracted resource is often sent from the mine to a processing facility.
-Rocks
+4 Processing - In both coal and minerals mining, the extracted resource is often sent from the mine to a processing facility.
+Rocks bearing mineral ores are crushed and subjected to a variety of chemical reactions to remove the valuable metal from surrounding rock.
+Coal is taken to preparation plants, where it is cleaned

+•

 State Total % of Total U.S.

-1 Wyoming 375.8 41.9%
+1 Wyoming 304.2 40.2%

-2 West Virginia 95.6 10.7%
+2 West Virginia 95.4 12.6%

-3 Kentucky 61.4 6.8%
+3 Pennsylvania 49.9 6.6%

-4 Illinois 56.1 6.2%
+4 Illinois 49.6 6.6%

-5 Pennsylvania 50.0 5.6%
+5 Kentucky 39.6 5.2%

-6 Montana 41.9 4.7%
+6 Montana 38.6 5.1%

-7 Texas 35.9 3.9%

-8 Indiana 34.3 3.8%
+7 Indiana 34.6 4.6%

-9 North Dakota 28.8 3.2%
+8 North Dakota 29.6 3.9%

-10 New Mexico 19.7 2.2%
+9 Texas 24.8 3.3%

+10 Alabama 14.8 2.0%

-Other States (28) 97.4 11.0%
+Other States (13) 75.1 9.9%

-Total U.S. 896.9 100%
+Total U.S. 756.2 100%

-U.S. coal production by state, 2015 (million short tons)
+U.S. coal production by state, 2018 (million short tons)

-Energy Information Administration, 2015 preliminary data
+Energy Information Administration, 2018